-The following, as applicable, must be included on the bid tabulation:
+The following, as applicable, should be included on the bid tabulation:

 - NIGP Class/Item;

-- Confidential or Proprietary declarations by respondent;
+- Confidential or Proprietary Declarations by Respondent;

 - Vendor (Payee) Identification Number;

+- Solicitation Number;

-- Respondent name;
+- · Respondent Name;

 - HUB Status;

 - Price Sheet Line Item Descriptions;

 - Manufacturer/Brand;

 - Product Number;

 - Package Quantity Information;

 - Unit Price;

 - Delivery Days After Receipt of Order;

 - Warranty;

 - Comments/Remarks Include indicators for disqualification and non-responsiveness; and

 - Award Column to indicate the bidder receiving the award for any given item.

-It is best practice for the bid tabulation to be reviewed by a second Contract Developer prior to finalization to ensure that the evaluation was conducted in conformance with applicable purchasing procedures.370 Particular care should be taken to ensure that the raw data is accurately transcribed into the mathematical formulas and that the mathematical formulas are properly loaded into electronic spreadsheets/workbooks when such electronic aids are used.
+It is best practice for the bid tabulation to be reviewed by a second Contract Developer prior to finalization to ensure that the evaluation was conducted in conformance with applicable purchasing procedures.
+368 Particular care should be taken to ensure that the raw data is accurately transcribed into the mathematical formulas and that the mathematical formulas are properly loaded into electronic spreadsheets/workbooks when such electronic aids are used.
 After contract award, the bid tabulation is subject to public disclosure under the Texas Public Information Act.

 The Contract Developer must conduct a due diligence inquiry as to actual and potential conflicts of interest related to the submitted bids.
-As an agency internal policy, the agency may utilize an agency specific conflict of interest statement for compliance with conflict of interest disclosure requirements specified by law or agency policy.371 For procurements with an expected value of \$1 million or more, the SAO Nepotism Disclosure Statement for Purchasing Personnel must also be utilized.
+As an agency internal policy, the agency may utilize an agency specific conflict of interest statement for compliance with conflict of interest disclosure requirements specified by law or agency policy.369 For procurements with an expected value of \$1 million or more, SAO has provided the SAO Nepotism Disclosure Statement for Purchasing Personnel for agencies to use.
 Any actual or potential conflicts of interest must be reported promptly to agency legal counsel.

-Evaluation - Evaluation Committee Process Evaluation Committee
+Evaluation - Evaluation Committee Process

+Evaluation Committee